Skip to Content

 Woman opening a door leading into Wing Lei Chinese restaurant in Wynn Hotel elaborate facade

-One thing you have to do on your trip to Las Vegas is eat at a celebrity restaurant.
-Vegas has become the hottest property in the world for celebrity chefs and the competition is fierce.
+Eating at a celebrity restaurant is one thing you have to do on your trip to Las Vegas.
+The Vegas Strip has become the hottest property in the world for celebrity chefs and the competition is fierce, so it’s spilling over with world class dining experiences.

-You won’t be able to miss the ever growing list of places Gordon Ramsay is opening, but there are seriously high end dining options hidden away in various hotels up and down the Las Vegas strip.
+You won’t miss the ever growing list of Gordon Ramsay restaurants, but there are many more high end dining options hidden away in various hotels up and down the Strip.
+We took a secret food tour in Vegas and it stopped in at several celebrity restaurants in random places wouldn’t have expected.

 Beer and cocktail bought a beach club bar in Las Vegas